Yunxiang-Li/Unreal5_GameProgrammingPatterns/SpatialPartitioning/README.md

 ### Octree for Rendering/Lighting/Physics

 Unreal Engine uses spatial partitioning techniques to optimize rendering, lighting and physics.
 These techniques include **hierarchical structures**, such as octrees, depending on the system.
 For instance, one octree within Unreal resides in the `Fscene` class and is used by the render thread to determine quickly whether an object exists in the light’s area of effect.
-This way, the number of lighting calculations is drastically reduced
+This way, the number of lighting calculations is drastically reduced.

 ### World Partition for Large-Scale Worlds